Christopher Mohan

-Christopher O. Mohan is a United States Army lieutenant general who has served as the acting commanding general of the United States Army Materiel Command since 22 March 2024.
-He also served as Army Materiel Command's deputy commanding general since 2 December 2022.
+Christopher O. Mohan is a United States Army lieutenant general who has served as the commanding general of the United States Army Materiel Command since 21 November 2025.
+He previously served as acting commanding general of the United States Army Materiel Command from 22 March 2024 to 20 November 2025.
+Prior to that also he served as Army Materiel Command's deputy commanding general from 2 December 2022 to 21 March 2024.
 He has also served as the commanding general of the United States Army Sustainment Command, 21st Theater Sustainment Command, and 3rd Sustainment Command (Expeditionary).

 Military career

 In November 2022, Mohan was nominated for promotion to lieutenant general.